 Such contributions may be original research or efforts that increase our knowledge of population processes by enabling others to conduct research.
 Examples of the latter would be directing population surveys, creating a statistical system, or administering a program to facilitate demographic research.
 Applications of population knowledge to improve the human condition may be contributions to public policy, education, or program development.
 Service to the population profession may be building institutions within the profession, or service that advances the interests of the profession.
 In making their selection, the committee will weight impact as much as publications.
 We encourage nominations of both U.S. and international population experts.

-The members of the committee are Cheikh Mbacke (Chair); Ann K. Blanc, Population Council; Jason Fields, U.S. Census Bureau; Sarah Hayford, The Ohio State University; Michael Rendall, University of Maryland-College Park; Sarah Staveteig Ford, U.S. Department of State; and Kari White, University of Texas at Austin.
+The members of the 2022-23 committee are Sarah Hayford (Chair), The Ohio State University; Ann K. Blanc, Population Council; Michael Rendall, University of Maryland-College Park; Sarah Staveteig Ford, U.S. Department of State; and Kari White, University of Texas at Austin.